 The Company anticipates calculating the fair value of the embedded conversion of the Company's above mentioned warrants in addition to all outstanding warrants to be recorded as a warrant liability at the end of the second quarter April 30, 2006.
 It is anticipated that the Statement of Operations for the Company's second quarter a significant non-cash expense in the establishment of liabilities related to the warrants and embedded conversion feature will be recorded, The fair value of the warrants will be calculated using the Black-Scholes valuation model based on the market price of common stock on the date of grant, exercise price of warrants of each outstanding warrant, risk-free interest rate, expected volatility of and expected life.
-The Company is required to re-measure the fair value of the warrants and the conversion feature at each reporting period until the potential issuance upon exercise of all warrants does not exceed the authorized shares of the Company.
+The Company is required to remeasure the fair value of the warrants and the conversion feature at each reporting period until the potential issuance upon exercise of all warrants does not exceed the authorized shares of the Company.
 Accordingly, the Company will measure the fair value of the warrants at July 31, 2006 using the Black-Scholes valuation model based on the current assumptions at that point in time.
-This calculation may result in a fair market value different than the April period.
+The calculation may result in a fair market value different than the April period.
 The increase or decrease in the fair market value of the warrants from April 30, 2006 may result in non-cash other income or of loss or income and corresponding change in warrant liability.

-Upon the full satisfaction of the Debentures (whether through its repayment or conversion to equity), the fair value of the warrants on that date will be reclassified to equity.
+Upon the Company meeting its obligation to register the securities, the fair value of the warrants on that date will be reclassified to equity.

-SELLING STOCKHOLDERS
+SELLING STOCKHOLDER

-This prospectus relates to the resale from time to time of the following shares of common stock by Selling Stockholders:
+This prospectus relates to the resale by the Selling Stockholder from time to time of shares of our common stock which it had acquired upon conversion of the Debentures or exercise of the Warrants.